Skip to main content

 • 1 small handful raisins (10–15)

-• 1 cinnamon stick (or Β½ tsp ground cinnamon)
+• 1 cinnamon stick (or ½ tsp ground cinnamon)

 • Optional but helpful: 1 tbsp active sourdough starter

-• thin slice of fresh ginger
+• Optional flavour extras: strip of lemon peel; a few cloves; thin slice of fresh ginger

-🍞 Method
+Method

 1. Toast the bread

-Cut the stale sourdough into chunks and toast at 180 Β°C until deep golden-brown with some darker edges.
+Cut the stale sourdough into chunks and toast at 180°C until deep golden-brown with some darker edges.
+This builds flavour, colour, and melanoidin/antioxidant complexity.

 2. Make the infusion

 Add the toasted bread, raisins, cinnamon (and any optional peel/spices) to a large pot.
+Pour over 1.5 L of water.
+Bring just to a gentle simmer for 5–10 minutes, then switch off the heat.

 3. Steep and cool

 Let the mixture steep as it cools to room temperature (about 1–2 hours).
+You're making a flavoured, bread-based "tea" as the base of the soda.

 4. Strain

 Pour through a fine sieve or cheesecloth into a fermentation jug or large jar.
+Gently press the bread to extract liquid, but don't mash it into paste.

 5. Sweeten and inoculate

 Once the liquid is just warm (not hot), stir in the 50–70 g sugar or honey until fully dissolved.
+If using, add 1 tbsp sourdough starter and stir again.

 6. Primary fermentation (12–36 hours)